MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+16/06/2024: Updated FFmpeg with latest nightly, officially new libvvenc feature to official FFmpeg, updated vvenc, vvdec and others.
 06/06/2024: Updated FFmpeg with latest nightly, added experimental xHE-AAC native decoder, but I turned it off to avoid problems.
 05/06/2024: Updated FFmpeg with latest nightly, vvenc, vvdec and others.
 08/05/2024: Updated FFmpeg with latest nightly, vvdec and others.